-ZAGOSKIN, MICHAEL NIKO-LAYEVICH (1789-1852).
+ZAGOSKIN, MIKHAIL NIKOLAYEVICH

+(1789 - 1852)

 Patriotic, popular historical novelist.
-His bestknown work is Yury Miloslavksy (1829).
+His best-known work is Yury Miloslavsky (1829), which was influenced by the writings of Walter Scott.

-ZAITSEV, BORIS KONSTAN-TINOVICH (1881- ).
+ZAITSEV, BORIS KONSTANTINOVICH

+(1881-1972)

 Novelist of pre-1917 Russia, which he described with a melancholy lyricism.
 He emigrated to Italy in 1922, began to write of émigré society and continued in an increasingly nostalgic vein for many years.
 His works include The Golden Pattern (1926), Gleb's Journey (1935), Moscow (1939), and The Tree of Life (1953).

-ZAKHAROV, ANDREYAN DMI-TRIYEVICH (1761-1811).
+ZAKHAROV, ANDREYAN DMITRIYEVICH

+(1761-1811)

 Outstanding architect of the classical school.
 He was born in St. Petersburg, where he designed the Admiralty building (1803).

-Auty, Robert and Obolensky, Dimitri (eds.), "An Introduction to Russian Art and Architecture," Companion to Russian Studies, Vol. 3,
+Auty, Robert and Obolensky, Dmitri (eds.), "An Introduction to Russian Art and Architecture," Companion to Russian Studies, Vol. 3, 1980.

-Hamilton, George H., The Art and Architecture of Russia, 2nd ed., 1975.
+Hamilton, George H., The Art and Architecture of Russia, (2d ed.)
+1975.

-ZAKON.
+ZAKON

 Legislative measure or a fundamental law.

-ZAKUP.
-Indentured peasants of the Kievan era.
+ZAKUP Indentured peasants of the Kievan era.

-ZAMYATIN, YEVGENY IVANO-VICH (1884-1937).
-Neo-realist writer.
+ZAMYATIN, YEVGENY IVANOVICH (1884-1937) Neo-realist writer.
 A Bolshevik in his early life, he became critical of the regime after the Revolution.
-His 20th-century novel My (We, trans.
+His twentieth-century novel My (We, trans.
 1925), anticipated Huxley's Brave New World and Orwell's 1984, and also prophesied the reign of Stalin, which estranged him from the authorities.
 He lived in France from 1931.
+Edwards, T. R. N., Three Russian Writers and the Irrational: Zamyatin, Pilnyak and Bulgakov, 1982.
 Richards, David J., Zamyatin, 1962.
-Struve, Gleb, Russian Literature under Lenin and Stalin, 1972.